gvessio/uav-crowd-detection/README.md

 #### Acknowledgment

 This work was supported by the Italian Ministry of Education, University and Research within the RPASInAir Project under Grant PON ARS01_00820.
-The Jetson TX2 used for this research was donatedby the NVIDIA Corporation.
+The Jetson TX2 used for this research was donated by the NVIDIA Corporation.